 There was no maximum number of repetitions allowed to each participant.
 The quoted text now reads:

-Participants were allowed to listen to each target sound as many times as needed, but were only allowed a single recording in response.
+Participants were allowed to listen to each target sound as many times as they wished, but were only allowed a single recording in response.

 3. Figures in the text, please, the graphs must include the headings on the x and y axes

-We’re sorry for this.
+We are sorry for this.
 There was an error in the conversion of our document into the online manuscript management system.
 A support request was submitted during our initial submission but was not addressed before the manuscript was sent out.
 Our submission now appears correctly online as it does offline.
 Referee 2: 1.
 My first general issue concerns what these findings tell us.
 The paper shows that modern English-speaking humans show biases, that are present in their language, in the specific task.
 Namely, they can imitate sounds (and we have plenty examples of onomatopoaies in English as well across languages), and their imitations become more word-like (and there are plenty indications from previous studies using iterated learning - see point 2 below) that through generations language-like properties emerge in this paradigm.
 Thus, the findings are not surprising.
 Still, unsurprising findings can be informative about language evolution.
 Here, however, I also have a problem.
 In addition to the usual difficulty in making any sort of claim concerning language origin and evolution starting from modern humans (who already know a language), the present findings do not allow us to claim that imitation in vocalizations is a sine qua non, nor that they have been the first step.
 They do not falsify the possibility that gesture came first, nor that a combination of gesture and vocalization was key.
 They simply show that imitation in vocalization might have played a part.
 Thus, I find the argument proposed in the paper not to be fully justified on the basis of the findings.

-We take the Reviewer’s point that our hypothesis about the formation of conventional words from vocal imitations is not new (although we do believe we are the first to attempt to document the transition from vocal imitations to conventional words in a lab study).
-We also agree that these findings do not directly falsify other hypotheses about language evolution, namely the role of gesture.
-In light of these points, we have qualified our main argument not to be the final story about how language evolved, but a specific test of the minimal conditions under which vocal imitations might give rise to conventional words.
-In the introduction, we now state our research question as follows:
+We take the Reviewer’s point that our hypothesis about the formation of conventional words from vocal imitations is not new.
+We do believe we are among the first to attempt to document the transition from vocal imitations to conventional words in a lab study.
+Our study is also, to our knowledge, the first to show that simple repeated imitation can produce better category labels.

+We agree with the reviewer that these findings do not directly falsify other hypotheses about language evolution, namely the role of gesture.
+In light of these points, we have qualified our main argument as a specific test of the minimal conditions under which vocal imitations might give rise to conventional words.
+In the introduction, we describe our research question as follows:

 Thus, converging evidence suggests that people can use vocal imitation as an effective means of communication.
 At the same time, vocal imitations are not words.
 If vocal imitation played a role in the origin of some spoken words, then it is necessary to identify the minimal conditions under which vocal imitations can give rise to more word-like vocalizations that can eventually be integrated into a vocabulary of a language.
 In the present set of studies we ask whether vocal imitations can transition to more word-like forms through sheer repetition — without an explicit intent to communicate.
 To answer this question, we recruited participants to play an online version of the children’s game of “Telephone”. …

-We also included a paragraph discussing the implication of our results for theories of language evolution that involve gesture.
+We also included a paragraph discussing the implication of our results for theories of language evolution that emphasize the role of gesture.